tales-from-a-dev/flowbite-bundle/docs/theme_customization.md

         - 'form/layout.html.twig'
 ```

-## Class block list
+## Class blocks list

-Here is a list of all available class block:
+Here is a list of all available class blocks:

 * Label
   * class_label